ziap/ziap.github.io/content/blog/polymorphism/index.md

 }
 ```

-Okay now it's no longer pretty.
+Okay, now it's no longer pretty.
 We tried so hard not to write the code that
-handle different shape types, but now when reading the file we can't avoid
+handles different shape types, but now, when reading the file, we can't avoid
 writing it.
 But if we don't import the shape from the files dynamically at
-run-time then it's the same as compile-time polymorphism.
+run-time, then it's the same as compile-time polymorphism.
 Also, if we want to
-do tweak the function, like for example "Get the total area of all circles and
+tweak the function, like, for example: "Get the total area of all circles and
 triangles", we need to update the abstract class to expose more information:

 ```c++